jedhelmers/purl/README.md

 If you attempt to use this plugin to parse a URL that has an invalid character encoding in it, it will throw a `URIError` Exception.
 This will happen if the URL has a percentage sign followed by either a non-numeric character or a numeric value of greater than 80 (i.e. 128 in decimal).

-If there is a chance you may end up parsing a badly encoded URL you should probably wrap your calls to this plugin in a try/catch block to prevent this causing unforseen problems.
+If there is a chance you may end up parsing a badly encoded URL you should probably wrap your calls to this plugin in a try/catch block to prevent this causing unforeseen problems.

 Thanks to [steve78b](https://github.com/steve78b) for pointing this out.